barryoneill/TiledBitmapView/README.md

 ### Adding the library as a project dependency ###

-For [Android Studio](http://developer.android.com/sdk/installing/studio.html) 2.2, simply use Help, then type "import module", and use the wizzard.
+For [Android Studio](http://developer.android.com/sdk/installing/studio.html) 2.2, simply use Help, then type "import module", and use the wizard.

 For older versions of [Android Studio](http://developer.android.com/sdk/installing/studio.html) (which is based on [Intellij IDEA](http://www.jetbrains.com/idea/)) this consists of the following steps (at the